adityaharito/whatsapp-bridge/README.md

 # WhatsApp MCP Server

-This is a Model Context Protocol (MCP) server for WhatsApp .
+This is a Model Context Protocol (MCP) server for WhatsApp.

 With this you can search and read your personal Whatsapp messages (including images, videos, documents, and audio messages), search your contacts and send messages to either individuals or groups.
 You can also send media files including images, videos, documents, and audio messages.